danbev/learning-ai/notes/architectures/rwkv.md

         return lctx.inp_s_copy;
     }
 ```
-And we can see that `n_kv` is 1.
+And we can see that `n_kv` is 2.
 So this is creating a new 1 dimensional tensor
-which can hold one element.
-This function is also use by the Mamba
-implementation (just in case that gives some clues later).
-I'll get back to this
+which can hold two element of type `GGML_TYPE_I32`.
+I'll get back to this once
-once we see how it is used later.
+we see how it is used later but this tensor will be used to store information
+about which token states should be copied (used) for the current
+processing/decoding.

 Then we have:
 ```c++
         struct ggml_tensor * state_mask = build_inp_s_mask();
 ```
+And `inp_s_mask` is created in the same way as `inp_s_copy` we saw above but
+with an important difference in that this is a 2d tensor of type
+`GGML_TYPE_F32` as opposed to the 1d tensor of type `GGML_TYPE_I32`:
 ```c++
     struct ggml_tensor * build_inp_s_mask() {
         lctx.inp_s_mask = ggml_new_tensor_2d(ctx0, GGML_TYPE_F32, 1, n_kv);